Chicken Enchiladas With Homemade Red Enchilada Sauce

 0-15 min

-Poach the chicken and shred it.
+Cook the chicken breasts until tender and shred them.

 15-25 min